 In this paper, we examine the effects of Nazi propaganda.
 Focusing on Nazi marches as a propaganda tool, and on one German city - Hamburg in 1932 - we find strong evidence that marches were a powerful propaganda tool: They persuaded citizens to vote for the Nazi Party.
 Gains for the party were immediate after the marches in areas traversed by the marching columns; they remain visible in our data for at least a year.
 We arguably identify causal effects by using a difference-in-difference strategy.
 Importantly, the effect is not uniform across area.
-In electoral districts with high initial levels of Nazi voting, the marches increased support; in areas with low initial support, conversely, the marches created "backlash".
+The marches increased Nazi support in the upper tail of the Nazi vote share distribution; they reduced support in the lower tail of the Nazi vote share distribution -- a "backlash".